 Reducing Holiday Food Waste

 Holidays are all about cooking delicious meals.
-This holiday, think about how you can reduce wasted food in your kitchen.
+This holiday, think about reducing wasted food in your kitchen.

 - Buy ingredients in bulk and use reusable containers when possible.
 Consider making your own broth using leftovers in your refrigerator.